sibnerian/selector-action/README.md

 You may run across a case where an action creator needs a mix of selector results and regular arguments to compute an action.
 For instance, let’s say that the user has entered a new name for the current active item.
 Your reducer will need both the new name AND the active item’s ID to compute a new state.
-Using `selectorAction`, you can create an action like this using a higher-order function:
+This can be done by wrapping `selectorAction` in a higher-order function.

 ```js
 export function setActiveItemName(newName) {